 Academic Plan: If the student is placed on an Academic Plan, he/she must meet all the requirements of the SAP Policy by the specified time stated within the Academic Plan.
 Each Academic Plan will be developed on a case-by-case basis with the student and CASC.
 Students placed on an Academic Plan will remain on Financial Aid Probation until he/she has completed his/her degree.
 If the student fails to meet all the requirements of the Academic Plan, he/she will again be placed on Financial Aid Suspension and will not be eligible to receive financial aid until he/she is meeting all the requirements of the SAP Policy or is granted an additional appeal.
 Academic Plan students will only receive financial aid for classes needed to complete his/her degree.

 Note: Financial Aid Warning, Probation, Academic Plan and Suspension are separate from Academic Probation and Suspension.

 Grade changes will not be reviewed until the end of the next payment period.
-Students will be notified through their CASC email of the Financial Aid Committee’s decision.
-If the student does not have a current email address on file, the decision will be mailed to the address on file.
+Students will be notified of the committee’s decision through their CASC email or mailed to the address on file.
 The Financial Aid Committee will meet at least twice a semester to review appeals and additional meetings will be scheduled on an as-needed basis thereafter.
 NOTE: Students are allowed four appeals while attending CASC.
 Two appeals for GPA/Pace and two appeals for Maximum Time Frame.
 The Financial Aid Committee’s decision is final.